The Miles Davis Sextet and the seminal Kind of Blue

 Is your team the Miles Davis Sextet?
 Or more like a high school jazz band?

-As I was listening to Ken’s talk, though, I kept thinking about another extraordinary jazz band, which happened to be headquartered only a few blocks away at the San Francisco Jazz Center.
-The SF Jazz High School Allstart Jazz Band has been an ongoing project of SFJazz for many years.
+The SF Jazz High School All-star Jazz Band has been an ongoing project of SFJazz for many years.
 It’s led by Paul Contos, who recruits talented high school musicians and molds them into an awe-inspiring ensemble that regularly performs at festivals around the country.

 Learn about exceptional team leadership from Paul Contos